ElliceNels/fourohfour/src/server/README.md

 - Each developer needs their own local MySQL installation
 - Production database credentials should never be committed to git
 - Always use environment variables for production credentials
-- The `init_db.py` script only runs in development mode
+- The database and tables are created automatically on first run

 ## Troubleshooting
 1. If MySQL command not found: